Allow including /

 (Setting to low-priority, as that's a wishlist feature request IMO, and I doubt anything will happen unless someone provides a patch.)

-#2 Updated by sudoman over 2 years ago
+#2 Updated by sudoman almost 3 years ago

 I'm willing to look into this.
 Hopefully I'll submit a patch upstream.
 Was this limitation at some point needed?
 In what way did it originally make sense?